-More importantly, outdoor gear is effing expensive.
+Outdoor gear is effing expensive.
 There’s almost no getting around it.
 Well, almost.
-Fear not, my fellow sticker-shocked outdoors beginners – there are ways to save some cash while gearing up that I’ll share with you.
+Fear not, my fellow sticker-shocked outdoors beginners – there are ways to save some cash while gearing up.
 Plus, I didn’t want you starting to think I had some sort of foot fixation after making my first two blogs exclusively about things that go on your feet.

 On top of that, there are special sales for members, with the biggest being the REI Garage Sale, formerly known as the REI Used Gear Sale.
 The garage sale comes twice a year (take that, Christmas) and is an awesome way to get items for much less than you normally pay.

 Active Junky is a company entirely devoted to discounting gear.
 By signing up for a free Active Junky account, you earn cash back on all the purchases you make through the site.
-They have hundreds of partners, including Under Armour, REI, Nike, Sports Authority, and a bunch of other big brands.
+They have hundreds of partners, including Cabela’s, REI, Nike, and a bunch of other big brands.
 The percentage you get back varies with the brand, but since it’s completely free there’s no reason not to try it out.
-Active Junky’s revenue comes from affiliates and advertising, so there are no hidden fees and it is free forever!
+There are no hidden fees and it’s free forever!

 For those of you that have a penchant for flash deals, I highly recommend you check out Steep and Cheap.
-It’s a flash sale site for outdoor gear, so if you’re looking to save big time, I would keep an eye on this site.
+It’s a flash sale site specifically for outdoor gear.
 Unlike many mainstream flash sale sites (I’m looking at you, Zulily), you can return any product you get on Steep and Cheap within 30 days, no questions asked.
 Added bonus: their parent company, Backcountry, is an affiliate of Active Junky and also has great sales.
 Finally, check out MooseJaw for more deals.

-One last tip – sometimes, it’s okay to go cheap.
+One last tip – it can be okay to go cheap.
 Target has an excellent athletic apparel section that will hurt your wallet much less than a trip to REI.

 No matter what your cash flow situation is, there are plenty of ways to not break the bank while getting your outdoor gear collection started.
 You just have to shop smart.
 But if you find yourself lusting over everything at REI, I won’t judge you if you splurge.